viewi/viewi/README.md

 - Reactive application
 - Easy to use
 - Template engine, similar to Angular and Vue
-- Common components and templates for backend and frontend render engines.
-Write only once.
+- Common components and templates for backend and frontend render engines, without need to write javascript.
 - Web, mobile, desktop support
+- Does not require Node js

 #### Documentation